genepoo/DruidExploration/Druid_DataModel_Notes.md

 ## Ingesting or Indexing data
 There are several ways to ingest data, but we do it by providing (a) a dataset in csv format and (b) the specifications for how to index and compress these data in an "index-task" JSON file.
-Avi has uploaded example csv and index-task files in the [repo](https://github.com/parkassist/sdp-batch/tree/druid-evaluation/druid-evaluation/quickstart).
+Avi has uploaded example csv and index-task files in the druid-evaluation branch of the sdp-batch [repo](https://github.com/parkassist/sdp-batch/tree/druid-evaluation/druid-evaluation/quickstart).

 Druid translates the specs in the index-task file and uses them to parse the data provided in a csv file by (a) assigning names and types to the coulmns, (b) storing each column separately and (c) compressing each column.
 Metric columns are compressed using [LZ4 compression](https://en.wikipedia.org/wiki/LZ4_(compression_algorithm)).
 Dimensional columns are compressed using a combination of: